peat/desdemona/README.md

 To play against a particular solver, use the `-s` flag.
 For example, to play against the Monte solver:

-`cargo run --release --bin -- -s monte`
+`desdemona -s monte`

 ## Benchmarks

-Currently plays a full random game in ~600µs, and can be parallelized to ~100µs (see `bin/stress` above).
+Currently plays a full random game in ~600µs, and can be parallelized to ~100µs (see `bin/desstress` above).
 This isn't important for casual play, but it's handy for analysis!

 ## Copyright, License